ongair/crisps/README.md

 # Lookup for Crisp
-Crisp is a great minimalist live chat platform
+[Crisp](https://crisp.im) is a great minimalist live chat platform.